 As with many active outdoors people, I have a variety of shelters I use for different purposes, seasons and conditions.

-The lightweight tarp that I use for light and fast trips would not work well with a past partner.
+The lightweight tarp that I use for light and fast trips would not work well with someone.

 Shoulder season or buggy conditions?
 Start adding a bivy and some bug netting to the tarp and I have the same weight as my other shelter I use for these type of conditions.